eurechasherij/saturday/README.md

 4. **Configuration**:
    Ensure you have a `.env` file in the `server/` directory with the necessary environment variables for database connection, API keys for OpenAI, and Binance Futures.

-### License

-The project is proprietary (not open source), All rights reserved.

-© 2024.
-Saturday Autotrade.
-All rights reserved.

----

-By following this README, you should be able to understand the project's functionality and get it up and running quickly.# saturday